jhawkwind/factorio-SEinit/README.md

      - `setenforce 1` - If you do not know what this command does, **STOP!** DO NOT PROCEED!
 Please read up on SELINUX Administration.
      - _coreutils_ package - Required in all cases.
      - _policycoreutils_ package - Required in all cases.
-   - **REQUIRED if small changes or recompiling only**
+   - **REQUIRED if small changes or recompiling only** - You will not need this if you use the RPM.
      - _policycoreutils-python_ package - Optional if using RPM.
 Required if compiling yourself.
-     - gcc - Required to recompile.
-     - make - Required to recompile.
      - _policycoreutils-devel_ package - Optional if using RPM or just making small adjustments.
 Required if debugging.
      - _setools-console_ package - Required if debugging, optional in other cases.